Attachment & sale of a property in execution

 The rule is intended to protect the innocent auction purchaser.
 It is not possible to attribute no saleable interest when the JD has some saleable interest but not full interest (Rule91).

-Effect of setting aside sale
+Effect of setting aside a sale of property

 When sale is set aside the purchaser is entitled to refund of the purchase money from the person to whom it has been paid, with or without interest as the court directs.